 Santa Barbara County Fire Burns 4,200 Acres, Threatens Thousands Of Homes

-Firefighters in Santa Barbara County are battling a stubborn, wind-driven blaze that started Monday afternoon and has burned more than 4,200 acres, threatening several thousand residents by Tuesday morning.
+Firefighters in Santa Barbara County, Calif., are battling a stubborn, wind-driven blaze that started Monday afternoon and has burned more than 4,200 acres, threatening several thousand residents by Tuesday morning.

-The good news is that meteorologists forecast that rain from a cold front could arrive on Tuesday and help firefighters corral the Cave fire.
+The good news is that meteorologists forecast that rain from a cold front could arrive on Tuesday and help firefighters corral the Cave Fire.
 The blaze currently is still uncontained.
 About 4,000 evacuees were allowed to begin returning home Tuesday afternoon as the storm approached the region.

 No injuries or destroyed homes have been reported.
 About 600 firefighters are on the scene.